 Veterans who served boots-on-the-ground in Vietnam during the Vietnam War are presumed to have been exposed to the toxic herbicide Agent Orange.
 During the war, C-123 aircraft sprayed Agent Orange over vast areas of forest in Vietnam during Operation Ranch Hand.

 These planes were later sent back to the United States and were used by the Air Force and Air Force reserves.
 Service members who worked on C-123s may have been exposed to Agent Orange without having step foot in Vietnam.

 After hearing complaints of health concerns from Air Force reservists who crewed C-123 aircraft, the VA asked the National Academy of Sciences, Engineering, and Medicine to study possible exposures and adverse health effects in those who worked and crewed C-123 aircraft.

 The report, Post-Vietnam Dioxin Exposure in Agent Orange-Contaminated C-123 Aircraft was released in January 2015.
 According to the VA’s website, the report found that “approximately 1,500 to 2,100 Air Force Reserve personnel trained and worked on C-123 aircraft that had previously been used to spray herbicides, including Agent Orange, in Vietnam.”

 The report found that those Reservists who had regular contact with the aircraft could have been exposed to chemicals from herbicide residue, and that their exposure could result in adverse health effects.
-Reservists may have been exposed to TCDD, a toxic substance in Agent Orange, through hand-to-mouth transfer, inhalation, or ingestion by contaminated food or water.
+Reservists may have been exposed to TCDD, a toxic byproduct of the production of Agent Orange, through hand-to-mouth transfer, inhalation, or ingestion by contaminated food or water.